 The Moundville Archaeological Park Biodiversity Survey gives visitors an opportunity to share their natural history observations with the park’s community while contributing to growing citizen-science datasets on the distribution of the plants and animals of the preserve.
 We hope you’ll add your observations each time you visit us!

-The Alabama Museum of Natural History created this project to give UA students, faculty, staff, and visitors an opportunity to share their natural history observations while contributing to growing citizen-science datasets on the distribution of the plants and animals that share campus with us.
+The Alabama Museum of Natural History created the UA Campus Biodiversity Survey to give UA students, faculty, staff, and visitors an opportunity to share their natural history observations while contributing to growing citizen-science datasets on the distribution of the plants and animals that share campus with us.
 We hope you’ll add your observations each time you visit!